Eun-Min/OpenKCsauce/README.md

 ## Our Project

 ● Name of Project
   CHOP
--> it means....
+ *-> it means....
-1) related team name : pronunciate 'Chup' of KetChup more cute
+ *1) related team name : pronunciate 'Chup' of KetChup more cute
-2) related game : strike monsters! in game
+ *2) related game : strike monsters! in game

 ● Name of Team
-Open KetChup Sauce
+ *Open KetChup Sauce

 ## HISTORY